 WWJD?
 If you read the Gospels, apparently not much that would please the Family Research Council.

-Given the pressing social concerns about the “war on Christmas,” Jesus’ regard for the poor and oppressed seems laughably myopic.
+Given the pressing social concerns about the “war on Christmas” and the first amendment travesty visited upon America's evangelical wedding cake industry, Jesus’ regard for the poor and oppressed seems laughably myopic.

 So, if you believe your Christian mission centers on identifying sinners to steer clear of, Jesus is a really crappy role model.
 If you think that the demands of Christian purity require you to shine a bright light on the those people the church ought to be busy hanging scarlet letters on, then Jesus is bound to be a disappointment to you.